 - Cannot handle mid-task changes: performs worse with ongoing guidance after the task starts

-- Expensive per ACU: Core and Team tiers are priced and metered in ACUs (pricing).
-For most teams pursuing spec-driven predictability, Devin is better seen as a specialized automation worker than as a generalist development workflow.
+- Expensive per ACU: Core ($20/month, pay-as-you-go) and Team ($500/month, 250 ACUs included) tiers are metered in ACUs of roughly 15 minutes of active work each, with current rates on Devin's pricing page.
+For most teams pursuing spec-driven predictability, Devin is better seen as a specialized automation worker than a generalist workflow.

 How to Choose the Right Kiro Alternative